HotelQuickly/jekyll-hook/_posts/2014-04-23-quotes-from-UX.md

 author: michal
 ---

-Here's what people said about the new iOS app ;-)

 * "List of hotels looks state of the art."
 Cedric
 * "Love it.
 OMG I’m so excited."
 Chad
 * "I like it, it’s very playful."
 Anonymous tester 7